Leon-Supr/backend-tiendita/README.md

-# Sales API - Backend
+# Tiendita Don Rufino API v1 - Backend

 This is a REST API backend built with Node.js, Knex.js, and PostgreSQL.
 It supports CRUD operations and automatic subtotal calculation in `sale_details`.